mcleodchris/next.chrismcleod.dev/src/posts/2025-08-26-installing-arch-with-secure-boot-on-a-microsoft-surface-laptop-studio.md

 ---
 id: 0f5c874c-d63b-43dc-b44f-b10b9340cd45
 date: 2025-08-26T19:28:13.309Z
-title: Installing Arch and Omarchy on a Microsoft Surface Laptop Studio
+title: Installing Arch Linux with Secure Boot on a Microsoft Surface Laptop Studio
 tags:
   - linux
   - arch-linux
-  - omarchy
   - guide
   - surface
   - laptop
 ---
+> [!IMPORTANT]
+> This post originally mentioned another linux installation that is based on Arch.
+I've removed references to it from the instructions because [I should have known better](https://jakelazaroff.com/words/dhh-is-way-worse-than-i-thought/).
+Thankfully it was one very optional, and the remaining guide holds up with base Arch.
+My Surface is now on a vanilla Arch install.

 My three year-old Surface Laptop Studio (first generation) has been starting to feel a bit long in the tooth as Windows 11 has continued to grow fatter.
 It's that slow, creeping, feeling you get when a device isn't quite "good enough" anymore.
 You probably know what I mean; things take longer to open than you remember, and there's just a little bit more "friction" using the device than you'd like.
 It's small things - a few extra seconds here, a loading spinner there.

 Even though I don't use the Surface all that much now, I didn't want to leave it in it's current state.
 In my experience, there's few more frustrating computing experiences than coming back to a Windows laptop after you've not used it for several weeks/months... only to have it grind to a complete halt when you eventually do power it on as it spends the next hour or more trying to catch-up on updates on the system and applications.
 So, a switch to Linux was on the cards - ideally lightweight and ready to go for any light dev work I pick it up for.

-For approximately the last 3(?) weeks, my YouTube recommendations have been filled with videos talking about Omarchy as the best developer Linux experience on the go.
-I was skeptical, but I figured I'd try it out, see if it lived up to the hype.
-Because we're talking about Microsoft hardware, it wasn't the super-simple installation it _could_ have been, but it wasn't too bad.
+I love using Arch Linux.
+I use a flavour of it on my main desktop PC.
+It can be time-consuming to install, but it's (relatively) straightforward, especially if you [follow the Wiki](https://wiki.archlinux.org/title/Installation_guide).
+But, because we're talking about Microsoft hardware, it wasn't the super-simple installation it _could_ have been, but it wasn't _too_ bad.
 Fiddly enough I figured I'd write it up below.

-This blog post won't be a review of Omarchy, or otherwise give my thoughts and feelings - that might come later, once I've had more time with it - it's just documentation in case I need to run through the installation again.

-## A Quick Note Up-front
-I did this installation over the weekend of 23rd/24th August 2025.
-Then, on Tuesday - after I'd written 95% of the guide - I discovered the Omarchy project released their own custom ISO which greatly simplifies a few things.
-I haven't tried out their new installer, but steps 2 & 3 would still be required to get Surface hardware working properly, so I reckon most of this guide holds up.
-The only real difference is in which installer image you download and replacing Step 1 with their new guided installation.

 ## Step 0: Preparation
 First thing's first, you'll need the latest [Arch Linux installation medium](https://archlinux.org/download/) burned to a USB stick.
 I used [Rufus](https://rufus.ie/en/) to create the installer USB on [a Sandisk Type-C drive](https://amzn.to/45NiUkv).